pyranid/pyranid/README.md

 Pyranid supports named parameters (e.g. `:id`) only; positional `?` parameters are not supported.

+### SQL Parsing Rules

+Pyranid scans SQL before handing it to JDBC so it can translate named parameters into `PreparedStatement` placeholders.
+It ignores parameter-looking text inside string literals, quoted identifiers, comments, PostgreSQL dollar-quoted strings, and SQL Server-style bracket-quoted identifiers.
+Unterminated quotes, dollar-quoted strings, and block comments fail fast with an `IllegalArgumentException`.

+PostgreSQL JSONB/hstore `?`, `?|`, and `?&` operators are supported.
+When the `Database` is configured or detected as PostgreSQL, Pyranid automatically emits pgjdbc's escaped `??` form for those operators while preserving named-parameter binding.

 Suppose we have a custom `Car` like this:

 ```java